First Time Buyer Contractor Mortgages

-And they do need help, even if they think they’ve got the best of both worlds with pay slips.
-Those pay slips or tax returns differ from a permie’s pay slip, and not in a good way.
+And they do need help, even if they think they've got the best of both worlds with pay slips.
+Those pay slips or tax returns differ from a permie's pay slip, and not in a good way.

 Present anything other than the norm to most High Street advisers and they falter.
-That’s the main problem umbrella workers face.
-The net ‘take home’ figure on their pay slip won’t reflect the true value of their contract.
+That's the main problem umbrella workers face.
+The net 'take home' figure on their pay slip won't reflect the true value of their contract.

 Tax-Planning: you get what you PAYE for

-That’s because on the High Street, mainstream lenders’ criteria use a one-size-fits-all self-employed affordability calculation.
-That calculation they base on salary and dividend drawings.
-More often than not, the result won’t reflect your net profit or gross contract earnings.
+On the High Street, lenders' criteria use a one-size-fits-all self-employed affordability calculation.
+That calculation uses salary and dividend drawings input, but can't use retained profits.
+Any resulting offer won't reflect your net profit or gross contract earnings.